-The Michigan American Council on Education Network for Women Leaders in Higher Education is dedicated to improving the quality of higher education through its extensive leadership and policy agendas.
+The Michigan ACE Women’s Network is dedicated to improving the quality of higher education through its extensive leadership and policy agendas.
 Emphasis is placed on the importance of bringing current issues to the attention of our membership, policy makers, and the multiple constituencies which they represent.
-The Michigan ACE Network for Women Leaders in Higher Education is committed to championing the cause for improving the institutional culture and professional environment for women in the state of Michigan and the nation at large.
+The Michigan ACE Women’s Network is committed to championing the cause for improving the institutional culture and professional environment for women in the state of Michigan and the nation at large.

-Higher Education is in a state of change and transformation as is the case with all social institutions.
+Higher education is in a state of change and transformation as is the case with all social institutions.
 This challenge compels us to look beyond the traditional definition of advocacy and encourages us to reach out to all stakeholders in our communities and in our state.
-Together we must actively look for solutions to some of the nation’s most complex and challenging issues involving policy and practice in higher education.

 New collaborations and partnerships including schools, businesses, churches, health and human service organizations and others must be developed.
 Our challenge is to link and unite diverse constituencies while focusing them towards a shared vision and shared goals.
 Such linkages involve the realization and acknowledgement that coalitions, like colleges and universities, are systems and, as such, are independent and interconnected.

-The primary goal of The Public Policy Initiative of the Michigan ACE Network for Women Leaders in Higher Education is to create the opportunity for dialogue and to study, evaluate and advocate for opportunities that improve the institutional culture and professional environment for women and their families.
+The primary goal of the public policy initiative is to create the opportunity for dialogue and to study, evaluate and advocate for opportunities that improve the institutional culture and professional environment for women and their families.
 There is a realization that no one organization or system can adequately address -much less begin to solve- the complex issues with which women are struggling today.

-The Michigan ACE Network for Women Leaders in Higher Education demonstrates in policy and practice that it “Stands for Women in Higher Education”.
-The Public Policy Agenda builds on the collective expertise of our membership as they develop leadership skills and advance, network, and support women in higher education throughout the state.
-The Public Policy Agenda creates a strategy to interact with local, state, institutional and national policymakers and elected public officials regarding these matters.
+The Michigan ACE Women’s Network demonstrates in policy and practice that it “Stands for Women in Higher Education.”
+The public policy agenda builds on the collective expertise of our membership as they develop leadership skills and advance, network, and support women in higher education throughout the state.
+The agenda creates a strategy to interact with local, state, institutional and national policymakers and elected public officials regarding these matters.

 Public policy initiatives will be addressed through briefings, presentations, and policy discussions.
 Collaboration has involved constituencies from within higher education and in external organizations.
-The Michigan ACE Network for Women Leaders in Higher Education Public Policy Initiative will connect to similar policy statewide and national initiatives including ACE’s Women’s Network.
-Accordingly, we are positioned to become a major player on the world stage by empowering our members to achieve career success and to gain a greater voice in public policy matters affecting American Higher Education today.
+The MI-ACE public policy initiative will connect to similar policy statewide and national initiatives including ACE’s Inclusive Excellence.

 Linkages with other organizations that share our goals and priorities will be established and /or renewed as appropriate.
-Opportunities to advance the Public Policy Agenda will be a part of state-wide meetings including meetings with IR’s and the Annual State Conference.
-This advocacy will be especially key as Institutional Representatives work with Presidents and their institutional policy makers, including governing board members, to implement the vision to the organization: to improve higher education and empower our members to achieve career success.
+Opportunities to advance the agenda will be a part of statewide meetings including meetings with IRs and the annual conference.
+This advocacy will be especially key as IRs work with presidents and their institutional policy makers, including governing board members, to implement the vision to the organization: to improve higher education and empower our members to achieve career success.

 The Policy Agenda enables members to: